stylersnico/debian-scripts/README.md

 debian-scripts
 ==============

-Mes scripts personnels pour Debian
+Mes scripts perso pour Debian

 Use at your own risk !